A team of researchers from ORNL's Energy and Transportation Science Division is using neutron imaging to study particulate filters that collect harmful emissions in vehicles. A better understanding of how heat treatments and oxidation methods can remove layers of soot and ash from these filters coul

-Along with Kovalevsky, the paper’s coauthors include Hector Velazquez, Matthew J. Cuneo and Kevin L. Weiss of ORNL; Mayank Aggarwal of ORNL and the Shull Wollen Center; Jeremy C. Smith of the University of Tennessee and ORNL; Matthew P. Blakeley of the Institute Laue-Langevin; S. Zoë Fisher of the European Spallation Source and Lund University; and Robert McKenna of the University of Florida.
+“A key result of our neutron study will be to observe how the particulate matter layer is removed during successive oxidation steps,” said researcher Melanie DeBusk.
+“The images generated from this work will allow us to look at how the thickness of the layer changes throughout these oxidation stages.”

-The research was funded in part by the ORNL Shull Fellowship held by Mayank Aggarwal.
-Neutron crystallography was performed on the MaNDi instrument at the Spallation Neutron Source, a DOE Office of Science User Facility, and on the LADI-III instrument at the Institut Laue Langevin.
+As they continue studying carbon and ash-based particulate interactions, the researchers hope their findings could have profound implications for cleaner, safer vehicles.

-ORNL is managed by UT-Battelle for DOE’s Office of Science.
+The research is supported by DOE’s Office of Energy Efficiency and Renewable Energy, Vehicle Technologies Office.
+HFIR is a DOE Office of Science User Facility.
+UT-Battelle manages ORNL for the DOE Office of Science.
 The Office of Science is the single largest supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
-For more information, please visit http://science.energy.gov/.
+For more information, please visit http://science.energy.gov/.—by Elizabeth Rosenthal

 MORE NEWS FROMOak Ridge National Laboratory